 This water amphitheatre spills out onto the tranquil waters of Cabbage Tree Basin and it'll come as no news to you that Bundeena is home to pretty much all the water adventures ever (cue fishing, hiking, kayaking, swimming, camping etc.).
 It's been dubbed Sydney's "paddling paradise" and if you're keen to go with all-the-gear-and-no-idea, Bundeena Kayaks will be there to lend a hand (or oar).

 This pristine cove is home to calm waters and some of the most spectacular views of any beach in Sydney.
 Just a short walk from Watsons Bay ferry wharf, the millionaire views are hard to miss plus, you'll have a slew of walking tracks at your doorstep too (the South Head Heritage Trail starts at the northern end of the beach).

-We’re also all about practicality and there’s nothing more practical then SUP-ing right outside one of Sydney’s best harbour bars and eateries.
-We’re also all about practicality and there’s nothing more practical then SUP-ing right outside one of Sydney’s best harbour bars and eateries—Watson’s Bay Boutique Hotel.
+We’re also all about practicality and there’s nothing more practical than SUP-ing right outside one of Sydney’s best harbour bars and eateries—Watson’s Bay Boutique Hotel.
 And let’s be honest, you hang around here almost every weekend anyway so paddling by day and drinking Pimm’s by night just makes sense, okay.
 If you need to rent a board, Watssup has your back.

 And if you're up for a swim, check out our guide to Sydney's best secret beaches.

-Image credit: Blue Collectors, George Bakos, Kaaaaaaate, Paddle North
+Image credit: Destination NSW, Destination NSW, Blue Collectors, George Bakos, Kaaaaaaate, Paddle North